2025 Mannheim car attack

-On 3 March 2025, a car was driven into a crowd at Paradeplatz, a popular pedestrian area in Mannheim, Baden-Württemberg, Germany.
-The collision resulted in two fatalities and injuries to 14 individuals.
-The driver, 40-year-old Alexander Scheuermann, fled the scene but was apprehended by police.
+On 3 March 2025, a vehicle-ramming attack took place in Mannheim, Baden-Württemberg, Germany.
+Alexander Scheuermann drove his car into a crowd at Paradeplatz, a popular pedestrian area, killing two people and injuring fourteen others.

-The nature of the incident remains under investigation by state police, who have stated the suspect has psychiatric problems and there is "no indication" of a political or religious motive.
+Scheuermann fled the scene, but was stopped by an intervening taxi.
+After firing on the taxi driver and arriving police with a gas pistol, he attempted suicide by gunshot before being apprehended by officers.

+Baden-Württemberg Police stated that he had psychiatric problems and that there was "no indication" of a political or religious motive.
+Scheuermann said he was motivated by familal and romantic problems, with the main cause behind the attack being attributed to a borderline personality disorder diagnosed in custody.
+In December 2025, Scheuermann was convicted of murder and sentenced to life imprisonment.

 Background

 Germany was celebrating Rosenmontag or Rose Monday, a carnival held before Ash Wednesday and the beginning of Lent, causing German police to be on high alert.

-There were two prior car-based attacks in Germany within three months of this one, some with political motives, some caused by mentally ill people.
+Prior to the attack, there had been two high-profile car-rammings in Germany, one in Magdeburg in December 2024 and one in Munich in February 2025.
 Due to security concerns, official Rosenmontag celebrations had already been cancelled in several German major cities, including Mannheim, although parade marches had taken place on the weekend for Tulpensonntag and a Fasnacht market was scheduled to take place on 4 March.
 As no special events had been planned for the day, no bollards or other barriers were put in place, the situation preceding the incident being described as "a regular day of urban life in Mannheim".